foxy1982/calculator/README.md

 Stage 2 - refactor the operators into their own classes [Separation of Concerns]

 The calculator class is a bit of a muddle of responsibility here so it’s time to apply the SRP - no. 1 of the SOLID acronym!
-We’ll pull out the actual calculation work so that the calculator is left with a single task - make the decision on which action to apply
+We’ll pull out the actual calculation work so that the calculator is left with a single task - make the decision on which action to apply.
+As a bonus, extract the query parsing logic too!

 Stage 3 - unit test the operators [UNIT TEST]